CompuTec/computec-docs/docs/processforce/user-guide/routings/routing.md

 This grid allows the user to select and add additional properties for this operation/routing combination and change or remove the default values.

-## Adding and Changing Resource data
+## Adding and Changing Resource Data

 The top grid within this tab allows the user to select, add and remove resources.

 Drop-down box selection allows the user to choose the resource already defined on the operation.

-The details of the selected resources are filled in by default in this tab from the Operations definition.
+The details of the selected resources are filled in by default in this tab from the [Operations](./operations.md) definition.

 This grid allows the user to select and add additional resources for this operation/routing combination and remove the defaulted resources.